 There is still a little bit to climb to the summit of Tomaree Head, but the views keep getting better, so you hardly notice the climb.

 Finally, you arrive at the viewing platform at the summit.
 From here, the birds-eye view of Port Stephens is mesmerizing.
 You can see as far as Cabbage Tree and Boondelbah islands – the world’s only nesting sites for the endangered Gould’s petrel.
 This view is even more expansive than the famous Cambewarra Mountain panorama in Kangaroo Valley.

 There are two platforms at the top, so make sure you visit both.
 From the south platform, you get the iconic sweeping views of Zenith, Wreck and Box Beaches, Fingal Island and Fingal Spit.

 From the north platform, the view extends to Yacaaba Head, Cabbage Tree, Boondelbah and Broughton Islands.

-There is a picnic bench at the lookout, so if you brought a lunch or a snack, this is as good a spot as you’ll ever find in Port Stephens to take a break and soak up the view.
-This is why you did the Tomaree Head Summit walk in the first place.
+There is a picnic bench at the lookout, so if you brought a packed lunch or a snack, this is a fantastic spot for a break with the best views in town.

 Humans are not the only beings that enjoy the beautiful spot of Port Stephens.
 Positioned between extensive beaches, the rocky headlands and islands before you are an obvious reference point for migrating wildlife.

 Humpback whales can be sighted from the headland during their yearly migration between Antarctica and the Great Barrier Reef between late May and late October.

 A few years ago, I took part in seabird surveys on Little Broughton and Little Rock islands with the National Parks and Wildlife Services.
 While we didn’t go to Cabbage Tree Island and didn’t encounter Gould’s petrels, we’ve come across plenty of Wedge-tailed shearwaters and Snow petrels as well as some Little penguins.